addiscent/php-server-mon-sys/README.md

 At this point, resuming use of _Php-Server-Mon-Sys_ is very similar to the procedure described in the section above titled, _PHP Server Monitor_ _Initialization_.
 Refer to that section.
 At one point a page is displayed which displays:

   "We have discovered a previous version.
 In the next step we will upgrade your database to the latest version".

 This is normal for a restored _Php-Server-Mon-Sys_ system.
 Choose _UPGRADE TO 3.1.1_.
 Continue and _LOG IN_.
 The _Php-Server-Mon-Sys_ continues normal operation per its configuration as when backed up.

 ## How To Uninstall _Php-Server-Mon-Sys_
-To completely remove the installed _Php-Server-Mon-Sys_:
+To completely remove _Php-Server-Mon-Sys_, perform the following procedure:

+  - Remove the running _Docker_ containers:

+      $ docker-compose stop  # gracefully shut down the Docker containers

+      $ docker-compose rm  # unload the Docker containers

   - Delete the _Php-Server-Mon-Sys_ home directory.
 Sudo or other superuser permissions are necessary to delete the MySQL database.

-    Before doing so, you should remove the running _Docker_ containers:

-      $ docker-compose stop  # gracefully shut down the Docker containers

-      $ docker-compose rm  # unload the Docker containers

-  - After deleting the home directory, you may remove the unnecessary _Docker_ images from the local _Docker_ image repository:
+  - After deleting the home directory, you may remove the unnecessary _Docker_ images from the local _Docker_ image repository, in order to reclaim the storage space:

     - Discover the local _Docker_ images using the command: